SAP/cloud-identity-developer-guide/docs/Authorization/AuthorizationChecks.md

 # Authorization Checks

-In this section, we cover the basic concepts of authorization checks with the Authorization Management Service (AMS).
+In this section, we cover the basic concepts of authorization checks with the Authorization Management Service (**AMS**).

 ::: tip
-In CAP applications, it is typically not necessary to implement authorization checks programmatically.
+In CAP applications, it's typically not necessary to implement authorization checks programmatically.
 Instead, authorization requirements are [declared](#declarative-authorization-checks) via [annotations](https://cap.cloud.sap/docs/guides/security/authorization#requires).
-The resulting authorization checks are performed dynamically for the application by the AMS modules.
+The AMS modules perform the resulting authorization checks dynamically for the application.

-As CAP has role-based authorization, AMS policies and authorization checks in CAP follow a [*role-based*](/CAP/Basics#role-policies) paradigm instead of the standard *action*/*resource* paradigm documented below.
+Since CAP has role-based authorization, authorization policies and authorization checks in CAP follow a [*role-based*](/CAP/Basics#role-policies) paradigm instead of the standard *action*/*resource* paradigm documented below.
 :::

 ## Actions and Resources

-Authorization policies grant the right for a one (or multiple) *actions* on one (or multiple) *resources*.
+Authorization policies grant the right for one (or multiple) *actions* on one (or multiple) *resources*.
 For example:

 ```dcl
 POLICY ReadProducts {